 7

 On the boundary of DeKalb and Cherokee counties is the Little River Canyon National Preserve, in which the spectacular Little River Canyon lies.
-Carved into the flat top of Lookout Mountain, the canyon which plunges 182 meters is a feast for the eyes, with its gorges, outcroppings, and ridges.
-Considered to be one of the deepest canyon systems east of the Mississippi River, this canyon is definitely one of the most beautiful places to visit in Alabama.
+Carved into the flat top of Lookout Mountain, the canyon, which plunges 182 meters, is a feast for the eyes, with its gorges, outcroppings, and ridges.
+Considered to be one of the deepest canyon systems east of the Mississippi River, this canyon is definitely one of the best places to visit in Alabama.

 Little River, the sculptor of this canyon, is also a unique river.
-What makes this river special is that it flows for most of its length atop Lookout Mountain.
-A variety of recreational activities are conducted along its length which comprises waterfalls, pools, sandstone cliffs and canyon rims.
+This river is special because it flows most of its length atop Lookout Mountain.
+Various recreational activities are conducted along its length, comprising waterfalls, pools, sandstone cliffs, and canyon rims.

 Mobile